nanobox-io/nanobox-guides-old/source/codeigniter/index.html.md

 project: codeigniter
 ---

-This guide will walk you through getting a simple CodeIgniter app up and running on Nanobox.
+This guide will walk you through getting a simple CodeIgniter app up and running with Nanobox.
 This guide was used to create the [nanobox-codeigniter](https://github.com/nanobox-quickstarts/nanobox-codeigniter) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on Github.

 ## Setup Your CodeIgniter Project
 If you don't already have a CodeIgniter codebase, you can download and use a fresh one.
 Downloads are available through the [CodeIgniter Downloads page](http://www.codeigniter.com/user_guide/installation/downloads.html) or from [CodeIgniter's Github repo](https://github.com/bcit-ci/CodeIgniter).